 Yes.

-We use compact, sealable buckets designed for indoor use.
+Buckets are compact, sealed, and designed for indoor use.

 • donated to community gardens